Rectified LpJEPA: Joint-Embedding Predictive Architectures with Sparse and Maximum-Entropy Representations: Empirical Results

 In \cref{tab:imagenet100-table}, we report linear probe results for Rectified LpJEPA pretrained on ImageNet100, compared against a range of dense and sparse baselines.
 Rectified LpJEPA consistently achieves a favorable trade-off between downstream accuracy and representation sparsity.

 We further evaluate transfer performance under both few-shot and full-shot settings (see \cref{tab:1shot-encoder-probe,tab:1shot-projector-probe,tab:10shot-encoder-probe,tab:10shot-projector-probe,tab:allshot-encoder-probe,tab:allshot-projector-probe}).
 Across all configurations, Rectified LpJEPA achieves competitive accuracy, demonstrating strong transferability.
 In \cref{fig:sparsityoodsubfig3}, we additionally observe that pretrained Rectified LpJEPA representations exhibit distinct sparsity patterns across multiple out-of-distribution datasets, suggesting that sparsity statistics can serve as a useful proxy for distinguishing in-distribution training data from OOD inputs.
-Additional results can be seen in \cref{sec:additionalimageresultssec}.
+Additional ImageNet-1K, batch-size, runtime, and asymptotic-efficiency results can be seen in \cref{sec:imagenet1k_experiments,sec:batch_size_dependency_rdmreg,sec:runtime_sigreg_rdmreg,sec:big_o_efficiency_rdmreg}.
 We also present additional nearest-neighbors retrieval and visual attribution maps in \cref{sec:totalseconqualanalysis}.